Bellaire Boulevard

 Bellaire Boulevard (also known as Holcombe, and as 百利大道 Bǎilì Dàdào in Chinese and Đại Lộ Sàigòn in Vietnamese) is an arterial road in western Houston, Texas, United States.
 The street also goes through unincorporated areas in Harris County and the cities of Bellaire, Southside Place, and West University Place.

 Bellaire Boulevard goes through or next to the Houston communities of Alief, Chinatown, Gulfton, and Sharpstown.
 In addition the boulevard goes through the Greater Sharpstown management district.
 John Nova Lomax of the Houston Press described Bellaire Boulevard as "a world market of a street, a bazaar where Mexicans, Anglos, Salvadorans, African Americans, Hondurans, stoners, Vietnamese, Chinese, Filipinos, Japanese, Koreans and Thais go to shop and eat."
 The street ends at Holcombe Boulevard, which extends to the Texas Medical Center.

-As of 2005 many Salvadoran immigrants live and work along the portion of Bellaire Boulevard in the Gulfton area.
+As of 2005, many Salvadoran immigrants live and work along the portion of Bellaire Boulevard in the Gulfton area.
 Many Asian American businesses populate the sections of Bellaire Boulevard in Alief and Chinatown.

-From west to east, the east segment begins west of Westmoor Drive in Richmond and concludes at Edloe Street in Southside Place where it changes into Holcombe Blvd.
+From west to east, the east segment begins at FM 723 in Richmond and concludes at Edloe Street in Southside Place where it changes into Holcombe Blvd.
 It is 16.7 miles long.
 The western segment is 6.2 miles long, beginning (from east to west) at Harlem Road in Richmond and concluding at FM 723 where it becomes Fulshear-Gaston Road.
 The two segments together run for 22.9 miles.
 A proposed extension would combine the two segments into one.